 You can look at their pages and see how often they post, how large their follower base is, What days of the week they post, what specific types of organic or sponsored content they post, and which posts get the most attention.

-By analyzing your competition, you can learn what is working and what isn’t.
+By analysing your competition, you can learn what is working and what isn’t.

 #5: Focus on Quality over Quantity